SKIN REJUVENATION PROCEDURES

 Subscision is the process of breaking up scar tissue that tethers and pulls scars resulting in a depression at the skin's surface.
 Traditionally a sharp instrument such as a scalpel or Norkor needle is used to slide under a scar and rub back and forth to free up scar tissue.
 Now cannulas have been found very effective for subscision too.
 Using cannulas is less traumatic, gentle and minimizes bruising.
 Subscision of depressed scars with a cannula is usually combined with laser resurfacing and/or radiofrequency microneedling.

 Published Study: Cannula for Subscision

 After a laser, radiofrequency and/or microneedling treatment topical application of PRP (platelet rich plasma) or laboratory synthesized Growth Factor may be applied to the skin.
 Any of these substances, although lacking in unequivocal study results, likely adds to the stimulus for collagen growth.
 At the very least these substances have been shown to speed skin healing after injury.
 Dr. Dannaker feels there are very few clinical trials showing strong evidence that topical PRP (platelet rich plasma) or lab synthesized growth factors have a large impact on the skin with the exceptions of improving fat transfer and hair transplantation results.
 After laser, radiofrequency or microneedling treatments, growth factors, PRP or stem cells may help with the post treatment skin collagen response.
-We do not charge for application of growth factors after a procedure.

 One of the several growth factors we use: